Opening Day Checklist: What To Do Before Launching Your

 - How will you deliver the goods — by mail or with a courier?

-9. Install Google Analytics
+9. Set Up Analytics

 To understand the direction you are going, you need to constantly analyze the results being achieved in the present: the ratio of the number of visitors to sales, the presence of permanent customers, customer interest in your items.
 Such metrics help you paint a picture of understanding about your business, filling in holes where needed and informing you on best ways to proceed in the future.

-There’s no need to collect statistics on absolutely everything; it’s very possible to drown in a sea of information.
+There’s no need to collect statistics on absolutely everything; it’s possible to drown in a sea of information.
 Choose the metrics that are most important to you.
 In our article you will find tips for setting up and using Google Analytics.

 10. Prepare a dazzling store opening